chanzuckerberg/miniwdl/README.md

 missing required inputs for hello: who required inputs:
   Array[String]+ who
+optional inputs:
+  Int x
 outputs:
   Array[String]+ messages
+  Int meaning_of_life
-$ miniwdl cromwell hello.wdl who=Alyssa "who=Ben Bitdiddle"
+$ miniwdl cromwell hello.wdl who=Alyssa "who=Ben Bitdiddle" x=41
 {
   "outputs": {
     "hello.messages": [
       "Hello Alyssa",
       "Hello Ben Bitdiddle"
-    ]
+    ],
+    "hello.meaning_of_life": 42
   },
   "id": "b75f3449-344f-45ec-86b2-c004a3adc289",
   "dir": "/home/user/20190203_215657_hello"
 }
 ```

-By first analyzing the workflow, this tool translates the command-line arguments into the appropriately-typed JSON inputs for Cromwell (for strings, numbers, files, and arrays thereof).
-It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available.
-The outputs and logs are written to a new date/time-named subdirectory of the current working directory (can be overridden; see `-h`).
+By first analyzing the workflow, this tool translates the freeform command-line arguments into appropriately-typed JSON inputs for Cromwell (for strings, numbers, files, and arrays thereof).
+It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available to launch it.
+The outputs and logs are written to a new date/time-named subdirectory of the current working directory (overridable; see `--help`).

 ## `WDL` package